 Other favourites this week were the Silky Serpentine Swim by @team_mermaids_uk, Antonia (aged 83) showing us how to do it (@tonicofthesea) and the low light, building clouds and shining pebbles encapsulated by @runningthroughthecloud‘s photo.

 To join Zeno’s swim club use the hashtags #thestoics and #outdoorswimmingsociety in your social media posts.
-A winner will be picked every week, and each winner will receive a Zeno’s swim hat.
+A winner will be picked every week in November, then once a month until April, and each winner will receive a Zeno’s swim hat.

 Swimming in the cold holds risk.
 These cold risks include, but are not limited to, cold shock and cold incapacitation, afterdrop, hypothermia and death.
 Conditions such as asthma and high blood pressure can cause problems with sudden immersion in cold.